ankane/ahoy_email/README.md

 An invisible pixel is added right before the closing `</body>` tag to HTML emails.

-If a recipient has images enabled in his / her email client, the pixel is loaded and an open is recorded.
+If the user has images enabled in his or her email client, the pixel is loaded and the open time is recorded.

 Use `track open: false` to skip this.